(FIR) FINANCE, INSURANCE AND REAL ESTATE

 FIR 4730 - Financial Anlys/Certification (3)

-Preparation for careers in financial markets; development of investment skills for personal financial planning such as savings and retirement; certifications.
-PREREQUISITE: FIR 3410.
+Preparation for financial market careers; development of personal financial planning and investment portfolio management skills; preparation for CFP and CFA certifications.
+PREREQUISITE: FIR 3710.

 FIR 4770 - Security Analysis/Port Mgmt (3)